Imagine a room on the internet where you can express yourself freely, and your creativity has almost no limits.

 As you scroll through your feed, note any recurring sound to see if it’s something you can work with.

-5. Collaborate with other creators or influencers
+12. Collaborate with other creators or influencers

 TikTok is huge on collaboration and always rewards it, so if your brand has the resources to collaborate with a personal creator or influence, go for it.
+Extra points if they’re famous TikTokers.
 But make sure they are relevant to your niche and share a similar target audience.

 There are also other ways to collaborate on TikTok.
 You can use the duets feature or the stitch feature.
 Duets allow you to react to another TikTok on the same screen, while the stitch feature lets you use a part of another video in your video.